bufbuild-ru/docs/docs/lint/quickstart/index.md

 ## Fix lint errors

 Now that you know what needs to be fixed, you can go through your `.proto` file and fix them.
-Let's start with the package name—it should match the directory structure under which the schema lives (relative to the module root), so change the package declaration:
+Let's start with the package name — it should match the directory structure under which the schema lives (relative to the module root), so change the package declaration:

 ::: info cli/linting/start/proto/acme/weather/v1/weather.proto